 The canal through which urine is released from the bladder and through which semen is discharged in men.

 An abnormal enlargement of the veins within the scrotum, similar to a varicose vein that can occur in your leg.
 The varicocele can elevate the temperature around the testicle, causing low sperm production leading to infertility or pain.
 A varicocele can also cause testicles to shrink and produce less testosterone.
-(For more information contact the Male Health and Hormone Center at Pacific Coast Urology Medical Center.)
+(For more information contact the Male Health and Hormone Center at West Coast Urology.)

 The vas deferens is one of two small muscular tubes that connect to the ejaculatory ducts in the prostate and carry sperm from the testicles.
 Also referred to as the vas, each tube is approximately 14 inches long by 0.1 inch wide.
 The vas deferens functions as a conduit to carry sperm from the testes out through the penis via the urethra. .

 The closing of the vas deferens as a means of male sterilization.
 A vasectomy is performed on adult males during which each vas deferens is cut and sealed.
 The ejaculate no longer contains sperm after the tubes are cut and post vasectomy semen samples show a successful result.
 Conception cannot occur but the testicles continue to have the potential to produce sperm if the vasectomy is reversed within several years.

 Vasectomy is the process in which the tube carrying sperm from the testicles, which is cut and sealed during a vasectomy, is re-opened and re-connected.
 It is a delicate micro-surgical procedure (done using an operating microscope) that requires up to 4 hours of operating time.
 Success rates vary according to the time that has elapsed from a patient’s vasectomy to the time of a vasectomy reversal.